vinal18/1st-git/README.md

 # 1st-git
-this is my first git repoditry
+this is my first git repository